strategineer/personal-website/content/tabletop/osr/labyrinth_of_the_blue_gorgon.md

 1. The Crew part ways with the Ashen Chanterelle and the cultists of the Shattered Moon on friendly terms.
 2. The Crew and the cultists of the Shattered Moon help the Ashen Chanterelle achieve her goal of convincing the Three Perfect Sisters to leave the Labyrinth and rebuild their Empire together.
-3. The Crew jump into the painting that Lanmino brought to them and leave the Labyrinth --- never to return.
+3. The Crew jump into the painting that Lanmino brought to them and leave the Labyrinth --- never to return (go on other adventures).
+4. The Crew jump into the painting that Lanmino brought to them and leave the Labyrinth --- never to return (end the campaign).

 # One Pager